 - Type of Stop: Hike

-Chephren Lake sits at the base of Mount Chephren and requires a short hike to get to from the Waterfowl Lakes campground, but it’s so worth it!
-Since you have to hike 7.7 km and 241 meters gain, not many people venture out to it, meaning it is super quiet.
+Chephren Lake sits at the base of Mount Chephren and requires a short hike from the Waterfowl Lakes campground, but it’s so worth it!
+Since you have to hike 7.7 km round trip and gain nearly 100 meters, not many people venture out to it, meaning it is super quiet.

 Once you arrive at the lake, you’ll be met with yet another picture-perfect glacial lake.
-I would allow at least a 2 hour stop to be able to do this hike and actually enjoy Chephren Lake.

-The hike is pretty mild up to the lake, so we’ve been debating carrying our inflatable paddle boards up in backpacks to Chephren Lake; I’ll update if we make the trek with the boards!
+I would allow at least two hours to do this hike and enjoy Chephren Lake.
+The hike is pretty mild up to the lake, so we’ve been debating carrying our inflatable paddle boards up in backpacks to Chephren Lake.
+We’ll update this post if we make the trek with the boards!

 Mistaya Canyon